-As illustrated in Figure 5, we generate two types of data with the same data orientations but different data magnitudes in Figure 5 (a), and another two types of data with the same data magnitudes but different data orientations in Figure 5 (b).
-In (a), the X data are randomly sampled from the Gaussian distribution with the mean as $[3.5, 0]^T$ and a covariance of [1, 0; 0, 1.5], while the Y data are randomly sampled from another Gaussian distribution with the mean and the covariance as $[-3.5, 0]^T$ and [3, 0; 0, 4.5] respectively.
-In (b), the x data are randomly sampled from the Gaussian distribution with the mean as $[4, 0]^T$ and the covariance as [1, 0; 0, 5], while the Y data are randomly sampled from another distribution with the mean and the covariance as $[-4, 0]^T$ and [1, 0; 0, 5] respectively.
-Moreover, to

-Fig. 5.
-The first two synthetic toy examples to illustrate $M^4$ .
-Training (test) data, consisting of 120 (250) data points for each class are presented as $\circ$ 's( $\times$ 's) and $\square$ 's (+'s) for $\mathbf{x}$ and $\mathbf{y}$ respectively.
-Subfigure (a) demonstrates that SVM omits the data compactness information and (b) demonstrates that SVM discards the data orientation information, while the decision boundary of $M^4$ considers data both locally and globally.
+As illustrated in Fig. 5, we generate two types of data with the same data orientations but different data magnitudes in Fig. 5(a) and another two types of data with the same data magnitudes but different data orientations in Fig. 5(b).
+In Fig. 5(a), the X data are randomly sampled from the Gaussian distribution with the mean as $[3.5,0]^T$ and a covariance of [1,0;0,1.5], while the Y data are randomly sampled from another Gaussian distribution with the mean and the covariance as $[-3.5, 0]^T$ and [3, 0; 0, 4.5], respectively.
+In Fig. 5(b), the x data are randomly sampled from the Gaussian distribution with the mean as $[4,0]^T$ and the covariance as [1,0;0,5], while the Y data are randomly sampled from another distribution with the mean and the covariance as $[-4,0]^T$ and [1,0;0,5], respectively.
+Moreover, to generate different data orientations, in this figure, the X data are rotated counterclockwise at the angle of $-3/8\pi$ .
+In Fig. 5(a) and (b), training (test) data, consisting of 120 (250) data points for each class, are presented as $\circ$ 's ( $\times$ 's) and $\square$ 's (+'s) for X and Y, respectively.
+Observed from Fig. 5, $M^4$ demonstrates its advantages over SVM.
+More specifically, in Fig. 5(a), SVM discards the information of the data magnitudes, whose decision hyperplane lies basically in the middle of the boundary points of two types of data, while $M^4$ successfully utilizes this information, i.e., its decision hyperplane lies closer to the compact class (X data), which is more reasonable.
+Similarly, in Fig. 5(b), $M^4$ takes advantage of the information of the data orientation, while SVM simply overlooks this information, resulting in a misclassification of many points.